inwenis/blog/docs/posts/post31.md

 Google products seem to slowly become worse, examples:

-- gmail doesn't recognize flight itinerary
+- Gmail no longer recognizes flight itineraries.
+- Google Photos:
-- google photos removed the map view
+    - Removed the map view.
-- google photos - you can't simply remove all your pictures
-- google photos - you can't simply download all your pictures
+    - Doesn’t let you easily delete all photos.
-- google photos - using takeout to download pictures leaves you to deal with metadata in json
+    - Doesn’t offer a simple way to download everything.
+    - Takeout exports require dealing with messy JSON metadata.
+- Google Search:
-- google search is loaded with ads
+    - Cluttered with ads.
-- google search results seem worst than they used to be
+    - Results feel worse than they used to be.
-- android removed the possibility to record phone calls
+- Android removed native phone call recording.
-- youtube - ads everywhere
+- YouTube is overloaded with ads.

 I just moved away from Google Photos.
-For geeks I recommend [https://immich.app/](https://immich.app/).
+For geeks I recommend .
 They're amazing.

+Just moved away from Google Photos.
+For geeks, [https://immich.app/](https://immich.app/) is a great alternative — they're amazing.

-I used this [https://github.com/TheLastGimbus/GooglePhotosTakeoutHelper](https://github.com/TheLastGimbus/GooglePhotosTakeoutHelper) to fix google takeout.
+To fix the chaos from Google Takeout, I used this [https://github.com/TheLastGimbus/GooglePhotosTakeoutHelper](https://github.com/TheLastGimbus/GooglePhotosTakeoutHelper).

-I would consider paying immich if they offered a hosted version.
+Would definitely consider paying for Immich if they offered a hosted version.